txalkan/docs.syron/introduction/design-principles.md

 ## :zap: Self-Sovereign Identity

-Self-Sovereign Identity (SSI) empowers users by providing complete control over their data, including digital assets like Bitcoin-native tokens.
-Through the decentralization of identity management, enhanced privacy and security are achieved.
-Your BRC-20 collateral is securely locked in an SSI Vault, ensuring it stays under your control.

-To ensure true user ownership and sovereignty, there are only gas fees.
-Vault maintenance, being on the Bitcoin network, incurs no fees.
-Creating Syron U$ dollars is fee-free, requiring only sufficient collateral.
-However, liquidation can occur if collateral falls below a threshold.
+Self-Sovereign Identity (SSI) revolutionizes digital identity by empowering users with complete control over their data and digital assets, including Bitcoin-native tokens.
+In the SSI paradigm, users are both the subject and controller of their identity, eliminating the possibility of third-party control over user funds.
+This decentralized approach to identity management not only enhances privacy and security but also ensures that users retain full ownership and control over their assets.

+In the Syron ecosystem, users' BTC collateral is securely locked within an SSI Vault, guaranteeing that it remains under their sole control.
+Unlike traditional financial systems where intermediaries can intervene, Syron's SSI Vaults uphold true user ownership and sovereignty.
+Importantly, the protocol incurs only bitcoin gas fees, ensuring that users retain control over their assets without additional costs.

+Vault maintenance in Syron is fee-free, further reinforcing the principle of user ownership.
+Additionally, minting Syron U$ dollars requires only the existence of sufficient collateral.
+This fee-free minting process underscores Syron's commitment to accessibility and user empowerment, allowing users to create stablecoins effortlessly.

+However, it's crucial to note that liquidation can occur if the collateral within a user's SSI Vault falls below a certain threshold.
+This mechanism ensures the stability and integrity of Syron by maintaining appropriate collateralization levels.
+By balancing user autonomy with protocol stability, Syron creates a secure and transparent environment for users to engage with their assets and participate in decentralized finance.

 ## :bank: Bitcoin Network